 Some of the rail station names and plat names decreased in use over time.
 In the 1890s there was a rail station and a post office at Edgewater, east of Stone Way, and another at the foot of Latona Avenue on Lake Union.
 These names fell out of use when the stations closed, and as the name Wallingford rose in popularity for the neighborhood name.

 In the 1980s the City of Seattle established a Department of Neighborhoods which promoted neighborhood identity, and the present-day “boundaries” of Seattle neighborhoods were created at that time.

-Although the setting of “boundaries” of Seattle neighborhoods is somewhat arbitrary, the purpose is to help give Seattle residents a sense of ownership and investment in their neighborhoods for involvement in issues.
+Although the setting of “boundaries” of Seattle neighborhoods is arbitrary, the purpose was to help give Seattle residents a sense of ownership and investment in their neighborhoods for involvement in issues.